antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 ![borges excerpt 2](/img/screen-shot-2021-02-01-at-11.55.45.png "borges excerpt 2")

-By re-reading Kafka's story, I started annotating the materials the Odradek is ''supposely made of, in his description:
+By re-reading Kafka's story, I started annotating the materials the Odradek is ''supposedly made of, in his description:

 > `At first glance it looks like a flat star-shaped spool for thread, and indeed it does seem to have thread wound upon it;`